Headshot & event photographer located on Manhattan’s Upper West Side

 See more professional and corporate headshots taken at my space on the Upper West Side.

-I can also take company headshots at your office.
+I can take company headshots at your office in New York City and surrounding area.

 Ever get your photo taken by a good friend?